-- With some combinations of compaction plant and certain types of bituminous materials if compaction is continued as the material approaches its maximum density the following may result: - a) The migration of fines or binder to the surface. - b) The development of shear surfaces and or crushing of aggregates. - Provided that the material has been laid and compacted within the appropriate temperature range, fewer passes will be required when any signs of distress become apparent. - 3) Asphalt maximum density values, used in the calculation of air voids content, are specific to particular asphalt mixtures incorporating constituents from specific sources.
-Any variation in mix proportions or constituents requires the maximum density to be re-established. - 4) Although consistent asphalt supply may allow an established maximum density for a particular mixture and source to be used for some time in routine situations, the definitive method to be used in the event of dispute will require the maximum density to be determined for the mixture actually used.
-The maximum density may be determined from bulk samples, if available, or from material obtained from additional core samples. - 5) When taking cores near surface apparatus, Section \$10.2.3(4)
+- NG10.2.3.1 With some combinations of compaction plant and certain types of bituminous materials if compaction is continued as the material approaches its maximum density the following may result: - a) The migration of fines or binder to the surface. - b) The development of shear surfaces and or crushing of aggregates. - NG10.2.3.2 Provided that the material has been laid and compacted within the appropriate temperature range, fewer passes will be required when any signs of distress become apparent. - NG10.2.3.3 Asphalt maximum density values, used in the calculation of air voids content, are specific to particular asphalt mixtures incorporating constituents from specific sources.
+Any variation in mix proportions or constituents requires the maximum density to be re-established.

-requires a minimum clearance of 100 mm to avoid damaging the apparatus or structure it is bedded on.
+- NG10.2.3.4 Although consistent asphalt supply may allow an established maximum density for a particular mixture and source to be used for some time in routine situations, the definitive method to be used in the event of dispute will require the maximum density to be determined from the same core samples used to determine bulk density. - NG10.2.3.5 When taking cores near surface apparatus, Section S10.2.4.4 requires a minimum clearance of 300 mm to avoid damaging the apparatus or structure it is bedded on.
 However, it is possible that some surface apparatus may have wider than normal flanges and there may be instances where a greater clearance is required to avoid damage.
-If doubt exists, liaison with the owner of the apparatus should be undertaken in advance.
+If doubt exists, liaison with the owner of the apparatus should be undertaken in advance. - NG10.2.4 There are no Notes for Guidance for section 10.2.4.